18F/handbook/_pages/about-us/teams/OA-operational-guidance/tts-office-of-acquisition-team-roles-and-responsibilities.md

   * Participating in software development rituals like Daily Standups, Sprint Reviews, Sprint Retros, and Sprint Planning meetings.
   * This role reports to the Assistant Commissioner (Director) of the TTS Office of Acquisition.

-## How we work: potential team structure
+## How we work: Potential team structure

 |---|---|
 |**Example Internal Buy Team**<br>(working on a TTS-funded procurement action)|**Example Consulting Team**<br>(Providing government-to-government procurement strategy consulting)|